Traditional knowledge: The Convention on Biological Diversity (CBD)

 The interpretation of these provisions has been elaborated through decisions by the parties (ratifiers of the Convention) (see the Convention on Biological Diversity Handbook, available free in digital format from the Secretariat).
 Nevertheless, the provisions regarding Access and Benefit Sharing contained in the Convention on Biological Diversity never achieved consensus and soon the authority over these questions fell back to WIPO.

 At the Convention on Biological Diversity meeting, in Buenos Aires, in 1996, emphasis was put on local knowledge.
 Key players, such as local communities and indigenous peoples, should be recognized by States, and have their sovereignty recognised over the biodiversity of their territories, so that they can continue protecting it.

 The parties to the Convention set a 2010 target to negotiate an international legally binding regime on access and benefit sharing (ABS) at the Eighth meeting (COP8), 20–31 March 2006 in Curitiba, Brazil.
 This target was met in October 2010 in Nagoya, Japan, by conclusion of the Nagoya Protocol to the CBD.
 The agreement is now open for ratification, and will come into force when 50 signatories have ratified it.
 It entered into force on 12 October 2014.
 As of August 2020, 128 nations ratified the Nagoya Protocol.
 The Protocol treats of inter-governmental obligations related to genetic resources, and includes measures related to the rights of indigenous and local communities to control access to and derive benefits from the use of genetic resources and associated traditional knowledge.

-Protection of TK by country
+By region

+Africa

+A decolonial outlook is present in African epistemology.
+Grounded in African ontology, it emphasizes the interconnectedness of reality as a continuum between knowing subject and known object.
+It understands knowledge as a holistic phenomenon that includes sensory, emotional, intuitive, and rational aspects, extending beyond the limits of the physical domain.
+Diminishment of traditional knowledge systems as 'myths' stems from Western academia historically dismissing African knowledge systems as superstition by portraying Africa as a "dark continent" – a place without history, culture or intellectual depth.
+There has been a favoring of a Eurocentric educational system in postcolonial times.